 Synopsis of the Work: From 2004 to 2007, Digitalmill led a project called Games for Health to bring together video and computer game developers and health care professionals to discover what role games could play in improving health and health care.
 In 2007, Digital Innovations Group held a briefing for foundations and other funders on video games, with a focus on the work of Games for Health.

-Key Results: Project staff from Digitalmill reported the following results to the Robert Wood Johnson Foundation (RWJF):
+Project staff from Digitalmill reported the following results to RWJF:

 - From 2005 to 2007, game developers and representatives of the health care industry came together at two conferences (Games for Health 2005 and 2006) and two regional meetings (Games for Health Day in 2006 and 2007).